-Negative innovation is when a company takes innovations made elsewhere and make them worse when they implement them in their software.
-They are the only vendor we are aware of to create a false storyline about their co-founder inventing a new database, which we analyzed and found false in the article Did Hasso and PhDs Invent HANA?
+Negative innovation is when a company takes innovations made elsewhere and makes them worse when they implement them in their software.
+They are the only vendor we know to create a false storyline about their co-founder inventing a new database, which we analyzed and found false in the article Did Hasso and PhDs Invent HANA?

 So if you don’t like companies that stifle innovation, you won’t like SAP.
 But it is not merely because of indirect access.
 SAP has always done whatever it could to stifle innovation.

 They also perpetually lie about their actual level of innovation.

 “I don’t like antitrust law violations, especially when they hurt my friends in the SAP community.

 I don’t like SAP’s indirect access policy.
 Not one bit.”

 As I stated, the only companies that benefit from SAP are SAP and their consulting partners.
 Virtually everyone else, including SAP’s customers, loses.
 But furthermore, and specific to Corevist’s claim, SAP has been performing activities that violate the tying agreement clause in anti-trust law for some time.
 Even before indirect access, SAP would bundle products in a way that gave them an unfair advantage versus competing software vendors.

 And what has been the implementation history of these bundled applications?